 Time Out says

-Susan Sarandon plays a doting mom who can't help but get involved in the lives of strangers.
+Susan Sarandon plays a doting mum who can't help but get involved in the lives of strangers

-Lori, alas, is too much of a raw nerve for her mom’s suffocating displays of affection, so Marnie has no choice but to mother somebody else.
-Or, in this case, everybody else, beginning with one of the Genius Bar technicians at her local Apple Store (Jerrod Carmichael), whom she befriends and starts driving to night school.
-Elsewhere, Marnie tries to chip away at her mountain of survivor’s guilt by sponsoring a wedding ceremony for one of Lori’s friends (Cecily Strong).
+But when Lori finds her mum’s affection suffocating, Marnie has no choice but to mother somebody else.
+Or, in this case, everybody else, beginning with one of the Genius Bar technicians at her local Apple store (Jerrod Carmichael), whom she befriends and starts driving to night school.

 Cast and crew